TK-Studios-CFX/tk-docs/tk-weed.md

 - tk-lib (Available from keymaster)
 - n3-props (Available from keymaster)

-### 2. QBCore Items
+### 2. Inventory

-Copy the config from `/install/items/items.md` to `QBCore/Shared/items.lua`
+Copy the config from `tk-weed/install/items/items.md` to `QBCore/Shared/items.lua`

-Copy the images from `/install/images` to your inventory resource.
+Copy the images from `tk-weed/install/images` to your inventory resource.

 Ensure `tk-lib/Server/Config/index.js` has the correct inventory configuration option set.

 ### 3. Starting resources

 Ensure that `tk-lib` & `n3-props` are in your resource folder.
-We reccommend putting all resources in a folder called `[tk-studios]`.
+We reccommend putting all TK Studios resources in a folder called `[tk-studios]`.

 Add `ensure [tk-studios]` to your server.cfg